koriol/koriol.github.io/okta.md

 In a production environment, "Vendor Lock-in" or "Access Friction" can delay critical security deployments.
 After encountering registration blocks on the JumpCloud platform, I executed a Technical Pivot to Okta, the industry-leading Identity-as-a-Service (IDaaS) provider.
 By utilizing the Okta Developer Tenant, I established a federated identity source that integrates seamlessly with Microsoft Entra ID, ensuring that the goal of Centralized Identity Governance was achieved without administrative delay.

 When selecting an Identity-as-a-Service (IDaaS) provider, I distinguished between Customer Identity (CIAM) and Workforce Identity.
 For the NYC-Franchise-Prod environment, I implemented the Okta Workforce Identity Cloud.
 This choice aligns with the operational requirements of a corporate IT environment, where the focus is on securing internal employee access to SaaS suites like Microsoft 365 and enforcing Single Sign-On (SSO) and Multi-Factor Authentication (MFA) across the enterprise.

+When initializing the Okta Workforce Identity tenant, I deliberately chose to use the NYC-ADMIN-Aturing account rather than the root 'Owner' account.
+This decision reflects an adherence to NIST 800-53 (AC-6) by delegating administrative tasks to a secondary privileged identity.
+By utilizing the account recently elevated via Azure PIM, I maintained a clear audit trail and ensured that the primary 'Owner' credentials remain isolated from third-party service registrations.

 <u>**Skills Applied**</u>
 * **Vendor Agility:** The ability to swap specialized tools based on availability and requirement.